Galaktion Tabidze: Biography

 Galaktion Tabidze was born in the village Chqvishi near Vani, western Georgia (then part of Imperial Russia).
 His father, local teacher Vasil Tabidze, died two months before Galaktion was born.
-From 1900 to 1910, he studied at the seminaries of Kutaisi and Tbilisi, and later worked as a teacher.
+From 1900 to 1910, he studied at the seminaries of Kutaisi and at Tiflis Theological Seminary (modern Tbilisi), and later worked as a teacher.
 Although his very first book, influenced by Symbolism, garnered acclaim in 1914, he took longer than the other Georgian symbolists from the Blue Horns group to attract recognition.
 Due to his preference for solitude, he gained the moniker of "Chevalier of the Order of Loneliness" from his cousin Titsian Tabidze.

 His next poetic collection Crâne aux fleurs artistiques (1919) made him the leader of Georgian poetry for several decades to come.
 Most of his writings were impregnated with themes of isolation, lovelessness, and nightmarish presentiments, as seen in his masterpieces "Without Love" (1913), "I and the Night" (1913), "Azure Horses" (1915), and "The Wind Blows" (1924).

 During the repressions of 1937, Tabidze's wife Olga Okudzhava, from a family of Old Bolsheviks, was arrested and later executed with other inmates of Oryol Prison in Medvedev Forest massacre in 1941.
 Galaktion’s cousin and fellow poet, Titsian Tabidze, like many of the poet’s associates, was also arrested and eventually executed.
 Tabidze himself was interrogated and savagely tortured by KGB Chief Lavrentiy Beria.
 This plunged Galaktion into depression and alcoholism.
 His long silence and solitude saved him from the purges however; he continued to receive titles and awards, and published new poems, but the poet’s life was completely distorted.